HypeCheck

 Absorption & Bioavailability

-Moderate — plasma DNJ levels are measurable after oral intake, but interestingly higher when consumed as mulberry fruit extract than as isolated pure DNJ, suggesting other compounds in the whole extract (like 2-O-alpha-D-galactopyranosyl-DNJ) may act as precursors and enhance absorption.
+Moderate — plasma DNJ levels are measurable after oral dosing, but absorption appears higher from whole mulberry fruit extract than from isolated DNJ alone, suggesting other compounds in the plant (like 2-O-alpha-D-galactopyranosyl-DNJ) may act as precursors and enhance uptake.

 Red Flags to Watch For